turingschool-examples/futbol/README.md

 Top 3 things your team would do differently next time

   - get a clearer understanding of what the project entails before set up
-  - more overshire of PRs to Merge
+  - more oversight of PRs to Merge
   - give classes more definition